WU SOFTBALL STAFF/COACHES

 Mel Melkonian, graduate of Saint Peter Marian and Clark University, has strong roots in Worcester.
 Growing up in Worcester, Mel played for Schwartz Little League and played ASA with Mass Intensity Softball for 4 years.
 She went on to play 3 sports in high school and both softball and field hockey at Clark University.
 She was a standout athlete at Clark.
 At the beginning of her college career, she was named NEWMAC Rookie of the Year for both Field Hockey and Softball.
 She went on to lead the NCAA (all divisions) in points per game (4.17) and goals per game (1.78).
 With 115 career goals, Mel holds the record at Clark for goals in a season (32) and points in a season (75).
 She was also a three-time All-American for field hockey and a one time All-American for softball throughout her college career.
 She played infield and outfield for Clark and led her team in stolen bases, triples, and second in homeruns.
 She also held the second highest batting average.
 These accolades got her a spot as a “Face in the Crowd” in Sports Illustrated in 2010.

-Mel is looking forward to her first season with Worcester Union Athletics as the 12U Head Coach and hitting instructor.
+Mel is looking forward to her next season with Worcester Union Athletics as the 14U Head Coach and hitting instructor.
 She is passionate about contributing to the student-athlete experience both on and off the field and creating well-rounded student-athletes.
 Her players thrive off of her energy and enthusiasm for the game.
 Mel is confident in her ability to develop young players and provide them with the fundamentals and so much more.

 Samantha has worked up through the ranks at Joe Schwartz Little League culminating her last season in 2007 with a trip to the Senior Girls Regional Tournament.
 She was the District 4 MVP of the East Regional Tournament.